 The following content was published on February 4th, 2016.
-Any new information since that date may not be included in this article.
+Since then, MegaPath was acquired by Fusion.
+Any new information since this post's publication date may not be included in this article.

 OnSIP and MegaPath are two leading hosted VoIP service providers tailored for small- to medium-sized businesses.
 Though the services are similar in many ways, the two providers ultimately offer two unique phone systems.

 In this blog, we continue our series of deep dive VoIP comparisons, putting OnSIP side by side with MegaPath to see how the two services stack up in terms of pricing, features, phones, and support.

 MegaPath offers three pricing plans: Business Voice, Premium Business Voice, and Enterprise Voice.
 MegaPath charges users per phone, rather than per minute or per feature.
 All plans offer unlimited nationwide calling and come with over 50 standard features, such as Auto Attendants, Hunt Groups, and Advanced Call Forwarding.

 Call Recording and international calling are included with the Enterprise Voice plan.
 MegaPath's unified communications platform comes free for a year, incorporating IM, Presence, Screen Share, SMS Text, Video Calling, and Softphone solutions for desktop, tablets, and smartphones.
 MegaPath has professional installation available for its hosted VoIP packages at extra cost.